Sleep Tight (Angel): Plot

 Angel says his goodbyes to Connor and asks Wesley to investigate Sahjhan.
 Offering to do research at his own place, Wesley takes Connor and leaves the Hyperion on foot.
 Gunn and Fred offer to keep Angel company through the night without Connor.
 Holtz and several of his men then show up armed at the hotel.
 Holtz wants to know where Connor is, but since he's not there, he directs his men to attack but keep Angel alive.
 As a battle ensues, Lorne wakes up and uses a high-pitched note to debilitate some of the attackers.
 Holtz and some of his men retreat, and Lorne reveals that Wesley has been seeing Holtz and has kidnapped Connor.

 Wesley packs his car and begins to leave with Connor, but a badly beaten Justine stumbles upon him and explains that Holtz turned his back on her.
 Justine slits Wesley's throat with a knife and takes Connor, driving away in Wesley's car.
 Angry because of his lost son and Wesley's betrayal, Angel lets loose on his co-workers, attacking Gunn.
 Fred breaks up the confrontation and suggests they focus on the real problem: Connor.
 Angel threatens some of Holtz's wounded minions until one reveals the location of Holtz's lair.

 Lilah talks with some military types and then goes with them to Holtz's expected location.
 Angel takes out a couple of them and steals a truck so he can follow them.
 Holtz gets into the car with Justine and identifies himself and Justine to Connor as the baby's new parents.

 Lilah's group, Angel, and Holtz all arrive at the bridge at the same time, and Sahjhan appears soon after.
 Lilah explains that she wants the baby alive despite her deal with Sahjhan.
 Angel tells Holtz to take Connor so that Connor will live.
 Sahjhan opens a dimensional rift to Quor'Toth — a very dark dimension — and explains that either the child dies or everyone is sucked into the portal.
 In the interest of survival, Holtz runs with Connor into the rift.
 Angel tries to follow, but he's thrown back and the rift is mended.
 The others leave, and a devastated Angel is left lying on the ground, grieving over his lost son.

 Production

 Charisma Carpenter does not appear in this episode, despite featuring in the title credits.

+Reception

+Noel Murray, writing in The A.V.
+Club praised the episode, stating "This is the kind of storytelling that TV frequently does better than any other medium (outside of maybe comic books): the kind where multiple long-range plots come to a head and everything goes sour all at once."
+Neil Wilkes of Digital Spy praised the "wickedly executed climax" which fans would find "Angel at its best."